noahleft/serialization/README.md

  > 4. ❌ development: foreach header change, the developer needs to handle the serialization parts.
  > 5. ✅ memory consumption: serailze *directly*, so no extra memory required.

- 2. Boost Serialization + Lex/Yacc code generation: (serialize directly)
+ 2. Code Generation (Implemented by Boost Serialization + Lex/Yacc code generation):
  > - Use header file as IDL model to generate the serialize function on the target data.
  > 1. ✅ pointer referencing: object tracking on the pointer address
  > 2. ❌ cross version: user need to handle the version migration on serialize function